Synchronous Chip-to-Chip Communication with a Multi-Chip Resonator Clock Distribution Network: Chip-to-chip Synchronous Communication in RQL

 Different fabrication processes were used for the chips for the two circuit demonstrations.
 The 5$\times$5\,mm$^2$ chips were fabricated in the ten-metal-layer SFQ5ee process developed by Lincoln Laboratory \cite{tolpygo2019advanced}.
 The on-chip resonant clock-power network occupies the bottom two metal layers and is separated from digital logic by a superconducting ground plane.
-The process features 0.5$\mu$m design rules and Josephson junctions with 10\,$\mu$A/$\mu$m$^2$ critical current density.
 The 10$\times$10\,mm$^2$ chips were fabricated in the D-Wave six-metal layer process \cite{berkley2010scalable} with a modified junction critical current density of 10\,$\mu$A/$\mu$m$^2$.
 The process features 0.25$\mu$m design rules for 5 bottom metal layers and 0.5$\mu$m design rules for the top layer.
 Here the on-chip resonant clock-power network occupies the top two metal layers and is again separated from the digital logic by a superconducting ground plane.
 In both fabs, the chips are passivated with dielectric and use Ti/Au/Pt pad metallization.

 The MCMs for both demonstrations used a well-characterized process for the carrier developed at Lincoln labs \cite{LincolnMCM}, and bump bonds also developed at Lincoln.
 The SMCM4m four-Nb-metal MCM process supports the design of 20\,$\Omega$ data PTLs and clock resonator network, with good isolation provided by a superconducting ground plane.
 The In bump-bond process supports up to 10,000 bumps with 15\,$\mu$m bump diameter, 35\,$\mu$m bump pitch, and 3\,$\mu$m post-bond bump height.